PaeDae/paedae-unity-wrapper/README.md

 1. Add AdSupport.framework under Targets->Build Phases.
 2. Add the following linker flags: `-lz -all_load -ObjC`

-#### PaeDae Wrapper API

-The PaeDaeWrapper API is accesses through using PaeDaeWrapper.Instance to call methods on it.
-Every API method requires that you pass a GameObject that will be sent messages about the PaeDae SDK's lifecycle.

-You need to first initialize the PaeDaeSDK by calling `PaeDaeWraper.Instance.Init`.
-Once the SDK has been loaded, you can show an ad unit by calling `PaeDaeWrapper.Instance.ShowAd`.

-Please see the sample code below for the API's method signatures.

 #### Sample Unity Project

 The sample Unity project includes all the files that are imported from the unity package.